travis/factual-clojure-driver/README.md

 # Debug mode

-This driver and the Factual service, should always work perfectly, all the time.
-But in the highly unlikely, almost impossible event that things go wrong, there is a debug mode that will help you and us troubleshoot.
+This driver and the Factual service should always work perfectly, all the time.
+But in the highly unlikely, almost impossible event that things go wrong, there is a debug mode that will help with troubleshooting.

 If you wrap your call(s) with the <tt>with-debug</tt> macro, verbose debug information will be sent to stdout.
-This will provide details about the request sent to Factual, and the response that was returned.
+This will provide details about the request sent to Factual and the response that was returned.

 Example use of the <tt>with-debug</tt> macro: